from 605€

 Typical day

-The level of English will vary dependent on which class you’re assigned.
+The level of English will vary depending on which class you’re assigned.
 Therefore, you should be prepared to spend time planning for each lesson.
 Anything that you can teach about your own culture will also be gratefully received.
+In the evening times, volunteers in Nepal are encouraged to help the monks with their homework and any one-to-one learning experiences formally or informally.

 Free-time activities